 Expert Tip on Investing in Defence Shares“ Although predictable in many respects, defence spending can be cyclical, waxing and waning according to the politicians in power at any given time.
 There may therefore be opportunities to buy at the bottom of each cycle if you can identify when this is. ”- Ron Mendoza

 Defence companies tend to be long-lasting companies that have fairly predictable revenues and will probably continue to pay dividends.
 Defence stocks can therefore be held in a portfolio to collect those dividends and to provide effective diversification away from other kinds of stocks.

 The main (or only) case against investing in defence stocks is the moral case for not investing in companies that produce killing machines.

 Frequently Asked Questions

-One of the biggest investors of defense stocks is Vanguard Group Inc. The investment management company holds significant positions in both Lockheed Martin and Boeing.
+One of the biggest investors of defence stocks is Vanguard Group.
+This investment management company holds significant positions in both Lockheed Martin and Boeing.

-For someone trying to gain exposure in the defense industry, it would be best to own shares of particularly stable companies like Lockheed Martin, Boeing, Northrop Grumman, or Raytheon Technologies.
+For someone trying to gain exposure in the defence industry, it would be best to own shares of particularly stable companies like Lockheed Martin, Boeing, Northrop Grumman, or Raytheon Technologies.

-Every country needs to protect its citizens and its territory from all kinds of threats, so firms that specialize in developing ways to provide security help achieve this agenda.
+Every country needs to protect its citizens and its territory from all kinds of threats, so firms that specialize in developing ways to provide security help achieve this aim.